 And as a result, we often don’t take any action at all.

-Okay, so how do we move past these confidence killers?
+Okay, so how do we move past these bravery killers?

 Awareness, Insight, Action.

-First, you need to identify what confidence killer is coming up for you in the moment.
+First, you need to identify what killer is coming up for you in the moment.